cea-hpc/modules/CONTRIBUTING.rst

 Emacs settings for coding conventions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is an example emacs configuration that adheres to the first two
+This is an example Emacs configuration that adheres to the first two
 coding conventions.
 You may wish to add this to your ``.emacs`` or
 ``.emacs.d/`` to modify your tcl-mode::